facile-it/facile-it.github.io/content/blog/eng/on-living-documentation.md

 #Written documentation is not always the correct answer

-The book follows the track of the agile / TDD / DDD / BTD development and builds on their pillars.
+The book follows the track of the agile / TDD / BDD development and builds on their pillars.

 > With TDD, the tests are first considered as specifications.
 With DDD, we identify the code and the model of the business domain […]. … we expect the code to tell the whole story about the domain.
 >